Ear Infections in Babies: Causes, Symptoms, and Treatments - Baby Chick

 Share

 Your baby is crying.
 They have a runny, stuffy, yucky nose and won’t eat.
-They are cutting teeth and have a fever.
+They’re cutting teeth and have a fever.
 What should you worry about first?
-The possibility of a baby ear infection.
+The possibility of your baby having an ear infection.
 Acute otitis media, the scientific name for a middle ear infection, is the most common reason parents take their sick baby to the doctor.
 It’s also the most common bacterial infection treated with antibiotics in children and babies.1,2

-Baby ear infections are tricky for several reasons.
-First, babies can’t tell you what hurts; they just cry.
+Ear infections in babies are tricky for several reasons.
+First, babies can’t tell you what hurts; they just cry or act more fussy than usual.
 Second, their ear and sinus anatomy make them prone to ear infections.
-Third, they are exposed to many new germs and viruses, and their body has not yet built any immunity.
-So, they always seem to have a runny nose or cough, or both, and they can lead to a baby ear infection.2
+Third, they’re exposed to many new germs and viruses, and their body hasn’t yet built any immunity.
+So, they always seem to have a runny nose or cough (or both), which can lead to an ear infection.2 Here, we’ll explore how ear infections are treated in children and what you can do to help them.

-A middle ear infection happens when the eustachian tube swells due to an upper respiratory cold or virus, or bacterial infection.
-See a picture of the ear’s anatomy below.3
+A middle ear infection happens when the eustachian tube swells due to an upper respiratory cold or virus or a bacterial infection.
+See a picture of the ear’s anatomy below:3

-The swelling of the eustachian tube causes fluid or mucus to build up behind the ear drum in the middle ear.
+The swelling of the eustachian tube causes fluid or mucus to build up behind the eardrum in the middle ear.
 This fluid usually drains down into the back of the throat, but it grows bacteria when it can’t drain properly.
-A warm, moist environment is perfect for growing bacteria, leading to a baby ear infection.2
+A warm, moist environment is perfect for growing bacteria, leading to an ear infection in a baby.2

-Why are Babies and Children More Likely Than Adults to Get Ear Infections?
+Why Are Babies and Children More Likely To Get Ear Infections?

-Babies’ immune systems are still developing, making fighting off an ear infection harder.
+Babies’ immune systems are still developing, making it harder to fight off an ear infection.
 Also, their eustachian tube anatomy makes them more prone to ear infections.
 In babies, the eustachian tube is smaller and more horizontal than in adults, so it doesn’t always drain properly.
-Adults are also more aware of their bodies and what is normal for them, so something abnormal can be noted much more quickly by an adult.2
+Adults are also more aware of their bodies and what’s normal for them.
+So, an adult can note and address something abnormal in their body more quickly.2

-Signs and Symptoms of a Baby Ear Infection
+Signs and Symptoms of Ear Infection in Babies

-The signs and symptoms of a baby ear infection can vary and sometimes even be challenging to decipher in babies.
-For a middle ear infection, there are only a few easy signs you might notice, such as the following:2
+The signs and symptoms of ear infection can vary and sometimes even be challenging to decipher in babies.
+For a middle ear infection, there are a few signs you might notice, such as:2

 • Tugging and pulling at the ears